 Element Description Example Include a headline question Get your prospects' attention by asking them a compelling pain-based question that they can relate to.
 You want the prospect to mentally say "YES" as often as possible and to peak their curiosity enough to read more.
 Your questions should be intriguing and customer-centric.
 In general, 8 out of 10 people will read headline copy, but only 2 out of 10 will read the rest.
 "Struggling to manage your ingredient inventory and fretting over allergens?"
 Microsoft Dynamics 365 product description Somewhere on the landing page, make sure you include the standard Microsoft Dynamics 365 Business Central product description provided by Microsoft • This is a requirement because your product is adding value to and building on this foundational solution.
 Insert this paragraph: Microsoft Dynamics 365 Business Central is a comprehensive business management solution for small and medium-size businesses (SMBs) that have outgrown their basic accounting software.
 From day one, this new application makes ordering, selling, invoicing, and reporting easier and faster.
 Dynamics 365 Business Central is deeply integrated with Office 365 and includes built-in intelligence, so it is easy to use and helps users make better business decisions.
 Messaging (Address their pains) Pain is a strong motivator of action.
 Identify 1-3 key sources of the client's most prominent pain early on the page.
 Call out the fears that are likely to be holding them back.
 Your landing page text and messaging should predominantly focus on the pain the prospect is experiencing, and NOT the features of your product or service.
 Clearly demonstrate to your prospects that you genuinely understand their industry and unique business problems.
 Describe the business challenges they are facing now and the ways their revenue growth, margins, productivity and so on, are being negatively impacted by not taking action now.
 Reduce your risk and anxiety by letting the system track allergens, warn you when necessary and suggest substitutions Don't let your current POS and accounting system hinder your growth For all and medium retailors operate in a very competitive environment.
-From management of large inventory, to dismands for superior continuous service, to the recell to maintain healthy financials white competing with larger enterprise, to demands for superior continuous service, to the recell to maintain healthy financials white competing with larger enterprise, to demands for superior continuous training that he had not fine red its white reductions to their remedy, as the systems on the market often full into one of two congruences to expensive the install, or effectable but not powerful or finalize enough.
-Introducing LS Express Start: the online POS app for ambittious small retailers located in the United States.
+From management of large inventory, to dismands for superior continuous service, to the rend to maintain healthy financish while competing with larger enterprise, to demands for superior continuous service, to the rend to maintain healthy financish while competing with larger enterprise, to demands for superior continuous territoria, to the feed to the service transcribed to the rend to the continuous service, to the render to the service to the service to the render to the feed of the feed of the service to the feed of the continuous service.
+Introducing LS Express Start: the online POS app for ambitious small retailers located in the United States.
 See Front Dank in Action.
 Warnt to be able to do this?
 Got this pain?
 Warnt to be able to do this?